 However, the name is an unofficial term that has become popular in many circles.
 Its actual name is Stop Error.
 Microsoft also sometimes refers to it in official circles as the Stop Screen.

-Still, the unofficial name caught on because it perfectly described the frustrations of every user that has ever experienced the problem.
+Still, the unofficial name caught on because it perfectly described every user’s frustrations that have ever experienced the problem.

 How bad is it?